GeoscienceAustralia/ptha/misc/gladstone_2024_2025/animation/README.md

 Rscript make_frames.R sw_pacific
 ```
 where the first argument `sw_pacific` is the `dir` (directory) of the scene you want.
   - Run once with an internet connection (i.e. on an NCI login node) to download the background imagery.
-If running on NCI this will automatically stop if after downloading the imagery it detects you're on a login node (by checking the hostname).
+If running on NCI this will automatically stop if, after downloading the imagery, it detects you're on a login node (by checking the hostname).
   - Then run on a compute node.
 Making frames is "embarrassingly parallel" so benefits from having more cores (up to one per frame).

 2. [run_frames.pbs](run_frames.pbs) is a PBS script that automates running [make_frames.R](make_frames.R) for many scenes.
 You could use it as a bash script to download all the imagery on a login node.